Technical interviews for graduate engineering jobs

 - a technical exercise, for example a case study group exercise at an assessment centre

 What form do technical interviews take?

-What other things might a candidate face?
+What other things might a technical interview involve?

 Do technical interviewers only look for the right answers?